 3. Use goal jars.
 You’ve seen those jars in country shops.
 They are short, wide-mouthed clay pottery or stoneware jars with cork tops.
 On the outside of the jars, they are labeled using varying levels of wit.
 In these jars, you can set aside money you’d like to budget for “retirement,” “kids’ education,” “dreams,” or the “Harley fund.”

 5. Eliminate or reduce a hobby or subscription.
 Hobbies can be expensive.
 Just ask anyone with a Faberge egg compulsion.
-Going to several Major League Baseball games a year can be expensive, as well.
+Going to several Major League Baseball games a year can be expensive as well.
 I see no need to eliminate these experiences completely, but cutting back will save some money and free your time for other, less expensive things.
-Also, canceling Netflix, magazines, extra cable channels, or your spring water delivery service can net you a few dollars each month without effort.
+Also, canceling subscriptions, magazines, extra cable channels or your springwater delivery service can net you a few dollars each month without effort.
 Most people won’t miss these things once they are gone for a few months.

 The first five tips focused on reducing spending, but there is another, equally important, method of saving more money.
 It may be more difficult for some, but by earning more money, you can save more money.